TinaLand/standford_cs224w_project/FINAL_REPORT.md

        - Correlation edges: Weight by correlation strength (continuous, dynamic)
        - Sector edges: Equal weighting (all sector peers are equally relevant)
        - Supply chain edges: Asymmetric attention (suppliers vs. customers)
      - **Our Approach**: We use **separate attention heads for each edge type**, allowing the model to learn relationship-specific patterns.
-This specialization enables better performance (54.62% vs 53.70%).
+This specialization enables better performance compared to single-relation models.

 **Why Our Role-Aware Transformer Outperforms All Baselines**